R-O11/Ex1-2-3/README.md

+# Razi + Ahmad
-# This is a solution for tasks 1,2,3
+This is a solution for tasks 1,2,3